 Besides being incredibly delicious and irresistible, there’s a big scoop of yogurt in it to give it a boost of protein.
 I usually serve Vanilla Yogurt Pancakes with fruit piled on top, and either a touch of maple syrup or a spoon of yogurt – it’s the perfect way to use up any remaining vanilla yogurt you may have left over.

 Poppy seeds give these Vanilla Yogurt Pancakes a savory depth and a bit of nuttiness.
 There’s not enough poppy seeds in the recipe to overwhelm the pancakes, but every few bites (unless you’re scarfing these pancakes down so quickly you forget to chew – I’ll understand if you do that), you’ll likely get the crunchy texture of the poppy seeds.

 I used to eat my pancakes one at a time, so I’d place one pancake on my plate and leave the remaining pancakes in a stack on the table.
 Once I was done with the one pancake on my plate, I’d help myself to another pancake from the stack.
 Do you eat your pancakes this way?

 It’s surprisingly satisfying to slice into such a tall stack of pancakes!
 But the tradeoff is that unless you layer in the maple syrup as you stack your pancakes, it often doesn’t get distributed enough (the middle pancake in the wedge never seems to have enough maple syrup).

 Don’t forget to come back and let me know which way you think is best to eat pancakes – one at a time, or three in a stack at once.

-- 1 egg
+- 1 medium egg

-- 1 cup (250g) low fat vanilla yogurt
+- 1 cup low-fat vanilla yogurt

-- ¼ teaspoon baking soda
+- 1/4 teaspoon baking soda

-- 1 cup (140g) all-purpose flour
+- 1 cup all-purpose flour

 - 2 teaspoons baking powder